fsprojects/FAKE/README.markdown

 * Login in github (you need an account)
 * Fork the main repository from [Github](https://github.com/forki/FAKE)
 * Push your changes to your fork
 * Send me a pull request

+## Mailing list

+The "FAKE - F# Make" mailing list can be found at [http://groups.google.com/group/fsharpMake](http://groups.google.com/group/fsharpMake).

 ## Articles